-3.1 SOBI Decomposition: Time Courses and Sensor Projections.
-Using SOBI, continuous MEG signals from 122 channels were separated into 122 components, each with a time course and an associated sensor projection.
+3.1 SOBI decomposition: time courses and sensor projections

+Using SOBI, continuous MEG signals from 122 channels were separated into 122 components.
+Each of these components has a time course and an associated sensor projection.
 The time course can be averaged across multiple trials using either the visual stimulus onset or the button press as a trigger.
-It can also be displayed as an MEG image (e.g., see Figure 6, right), a pseudo-colored bitmap in which the responses of a given component during an entire experiment can be parsimoniously displayed (Jung et al., 1999).
-Typically, each row represents one discrete trial of stimulation, and multiple trials are ordered vertically from top to bottom.
-(See section B.3 for details on the process of giving sensible units to the components.)
-As shown in the overlay plots of the visual stimulus and button press triggered averages for all 122 components (see Figures 1c and 1d), only a small fraction of the components showed task-related responses.
-For clarity, these task-related components are shown separately in Figures 1a and 1b.
+It can also be displayed as an MEG image (e.g. Fig. 6, right), a pseudo-colored bitmap in which the responses of a given component during an entire experiment can be parsimoniously displayed (Jung et al., 1999).
+Typically, each row represents one discrete trial of stimulation and multiple trials are ordered vertically from top to bottom.
+See Sec.
+B.3 for details on the process of giving sensible units to the components.
+As shown in the overlay plots of the visual stimulus and button press triggered averages for all 122 components (Fig. 1cd), only a small fraction of the components showed task related responses.
+For clarity, these task related components are shown separately in Fig. 1a,b.